riju18/Face-mask-detection/README.md

-# Face_Mask_Detection
+# Face Mask Detection
-The Face Mask detection (beta) of computer vision.
+The Face Mask detection with YOLOV3 is a learning computer vision project.
 It's very perfect to detect masks from the image &amp; in real-time.
-Sometimes it finds some critical for brightness  &amp; angle issues.
-Trying to solve that as soon as possible.

 ![mask_noMask](https://user-images.githubusercontent.com/18087611/102311738-95287400-3f97-11eb-898a-5006f7abb969.jpg)